Travel Tango

 Personas

 As the workflow evolved, it naturally split into two roles: agent and reviewer.
+To complete the action, the agent user only needs to assign the itinerary to a reviewer, provide a reason, and optionally leave a comment for the them.
 Together, these admin roles represent the personas for this case.

 Updated User Flow and IA